giuliadascenzi/wine-detection-quality/report.md

 ##### Methodologies used for validation:

-To understand which model is most promising and to assess the effects of using PCA, both single fold-validation and K-Fold cross-validation have been adopted.
+In order to understand which model is most promising and to assess the effects of using PCA, both single fold-validation and K-Fold cross-validation have been adopted.

-At first, it has been used a single fold approach where the training dataset has been split in two subsets: one (66% of the original set) for development and the other one for validation.
-This because the training with this approach is faster.
+At first, a single fold approach has been used, since the training with this approach is faster.
+Indeed, single fold approach consists in splitting the training dataset into two subsets, one (66% of the original set) for development and the other one for validation.

-In a second moment, the K-Fold approach has been used to get more robust result.

-This because, in the K- Fold, iteratively the training set has been split into 5 folds, 4 used for training and 1 for validation, after being shuffled.
-At the end, the validation scores are put together and used to compute the performance metrics.
+Subsequently, the K-Fold approach has been used to get more robust results.
+In this case, the training set are iteratively split into 5 folds, 4 used for training and 1 for validation, after being shuffled.
+The validation scores have been eventually put together and used to compute the performance metrics.
 In this way, there is more data available for training and validation.

 This document focuses on the analysis of the balanced uniform prior application:

 ​				(prior, Cfp, Cfn) = (0.5,1,1)

-Despite this, also two unbalanced applications have been considered.
+However, two other unbalanced applications have been considered:

 ​				(prior, Cfp, Cfn) = (0.9,1,1), (prior, Cfp, Cfn) = (0.1,1,1)